North Dakota Badlands Horse

 Misc. organizational expenses like insurance, webpage fees, office supplies, etc.

-Special projects like improving the holding facility and providing resources for the captures.
 Please see the list below for a complete overview of special projects in years past.

 If you would like to see a break down of what was paid for last year, please see our website or Guide Star report.
 If you have any questions or concerns, please feel free to ask us in a PM, phone call, or in person.
 We would be happy to visit with you privately.